AlexandraBouillon/Data_Structures_and_Algorithms_Squad/README.md

 Welcome and thank you for sharing your time and thoughts!

-We are a community of software engineers who gather to work on problems, listen eachother, and share our strategies.
+We are a community of software engineers who gather to listen to eachother, work on problems, and share our strategies.

 ## Quick Start